All Episodes

 And again, I think the big picture is that we the media have too often let it happen.

-I think it's it's our fault.
+I think it's our fault.

 We've done a poor job at protecting ourselves from that.

-You did a great job of exposing now.
+You did a great job of exposing.

-Media Matters is run by David Brock.
+Now, Media Matters is run by David Brock.

-David Brock is is sort of one of the dark arts operatives for Hillary Clinton, and he's a major smear artist with Media Matters.
+David Brock is sort of one of the dark arts operatives for Hillary Clinton, and he's a major smear artist with Media Matters.

-But what you pointed out is how all of these different news organizations, and there are many of them, that Media Matters admits that they can basically take their material, which is all pro Hillary, all pro Clinton, all pro-left, and get it on MSNBC and get it in Salon and get it in the San Francisco Chronicle and even the Washington Post.
+But what you pointed out is how all of these different news organizations, and there are many of them, that Media Matters admits that they can basically take their material, which is all pro-Hillary, all pro-Clinton, all pro-left, and get it on MSNBC and get it in Salon and get it in the San Francisco Chronicle and even the Washington Post.

 They'll report anything we want.